grongierisc/Swift-FHIR-Iris/README.md

 ### iOS

-Most of this demo is build on SwiftUI.
+Most of this demo is built on SwiftUI.

 https://developer.apple.com/xcode/swiftui/

-Who is the latest framework for iOS and so.
+Who is the latest framework for iOS and co.

 <div id='authorisation'/>